 (2) The limit level will be reduced to 65dB(A) during school examination periods at NM4.
-School examination took place on 7, 8 and 14 May 2024 during this reporting period.
+No school examination took place during this reporting period.

 (3) Some of the noise measurement results were higher than the baseline monitoring levels.
 To reduce the influence of non-Project related noise on the monitoring results, these measurement results were corrected with reference to the baseline monitoring results.